 For this Southern girl, a biscuit for breakfast is like breathing air!
 So, finding a restaurant that specializes in biscuits left us with high expectations.
-The menu at Scratch Biscuit tempts you with traditional and not so traditional options.
-Biscuits such as the “Jezebel,” boasts country ham, pimento cheese, and Jezebel sauce or, the “Bless Your Heart” biscuit which is made up of a fried green tomato, bacon, and chipotle sauce.
+The menu at Scratch Biscuit tempts you with traditional and not-so-traditional options.
+Biscuits such as the “Jezebel,” boasts country ham, pimento cheese, and Jezebel sauce, or the “Bless Your Heart” biscuit which is made up of fried green tomato, bacon, and chipotle sauce.
 They also have traditional offerings like biscuits and gravy, bacon, egg, and cheese, or you can just make your own combination.
 The biscuits themselves had a crunchy exterior and a velvety soft inside; a pillow from heaven and a hearty breakfast for this Southern girl!

 Check out their menu at www.scratchbiscuit.com or when you visit Roanoke, find them at 1820 Memorial Ave.